 BIOSCI 100G Antarctica: The Frozen Continent

-BIOSCI 100G | Open Schedule | Semester Two 2017 | City Campus | 15 points
+BIOSCI 100G | Open | Semester Two 2023 | City Campus | 15 points

 A general introduction to Antarctica and its environs including the Southern Ocean and the sub-Antarctic islands.
 Emphasis will be placed on the evolution of Antarctica and how resident plants, animals and micro-organisms have adapted to cope with the extreme environment.
-Specific topics to be addressed include the history of Antarctic exploration and its impact on the development of Antarctic science, Antarctic ecosystems, Antarctica as a wilderness region, and the impact of humans including the exploitation of resources and the effects of pollution.
+Specific topics to be addressed include: the history of Antarctic exploration and its impact on the development of Antarctic science, Antarctic ecosystems, Antarctica as a wilderness region, and the impact of humans including the exploitation of resources and the effects of pollution.
 This course is suitable for students with both science and non-science backgrounds.